Self-Improving Semantic Perception for Indoor Localisation: Experimental Evaluation

 \subsection{Deployment in a new environment}

-To test the effectiveness of the pseudolabel training and the localisation based on filtered pointclouds, we deploy the robot in a single new environment.
-There, the robot collects information in the form of pseudolabels.
-The collected pseudolabels are used to train the segmentation, which we initialise with weights trained on NYU.
-Afterwards, we deploy the robot over a different trajectory in the same environment and measure the performance of both image segmentation and localisation, comparing to unfiltered ICP and filtering with a network trained solely on the available labelled NYU data.
+To test the effectiveness of the pseudolabel training and the localisation based on filtered pointclouds, we deploy the robot in a first new environment.
+There, the robot collects information in the form of pseudolabels, which are used to train the segmentation.
+Afterwards, we deploy the robot over a different trajectory in the same environment and measure the performance of both segmentation and localisation.

-In Table~\ref{tab:single_environment} we compare the performance obtained from our self-supervised foreground-background segmentation with segmentation obtained from the network pre-trained on NYU, and with a baseline that does not semantically filter the pointcloud.
+In Table~\ref{tab:single_environment} we compare the performance obtained from our self-supervised foreground-background segmentation (`self-improving') with segmentation obtained from the network pre-trained on NYU (`trained on NYU'), and with a baseline that does not semantically filter the pointcloud (`no segmentation').
 We note that segmentation in general is important for good localisation and can prevent failure, as on the construction site.
 The results also confirm the effectiveness of the pseudolabels, as training on these yields improvements in both segmentation quality and localisation error in all metrics.
 We conclude that the self-improving setup is working as expected and that through the feedback loop indeed the localisation improves the segmentation, and the segmentation improves the localisation.